Georgetown takes cost-saving measures in light of COVID-19 financial losses - The Georgetown Voice

 The university is also offering a voluntary salary reduction program, giving staff members the option to reduce their salary by a selected amount for a specified amount of time.
 “More than 50 senior leaders, including the President, Executive Vice Presidents, and Vice Presidents, have taken voluntary salary reductions, totaling $2.4 million in savings,” a university spokesperson wrote in an email to the Voice.

 University staff also had the option to apply for the voluntary temporary furlough program by May 18.
-One furlough period would last nine weeks while the other would last one year.
+The furlough period would last nine weeks.
 Those on temporary leave would not be paid but could choose to apply their accrued paid time off to part of the furlough period.
 The university encouraged those who did not wish to use their accrued paid time off to apply for unemployment benefits.
 According to the announcement, the university is hoping to recoup $10 million in losses from this initiative.

 While the university projects that cuts to staff benefits and pay will save over $75 million, it also intends to save $40 million by curbing non-essential capital expenditures.
 This will primarily impact spending on projects related to the university’s infrastructure, though many details on which projects will be delayed or canceled remain unclear.
 The Law Center has already stated that some planned construction in the Hotung Building will be canceled as a result of these cuts.
 “Capital projects that address critical safety or systems issues, meet an urgent strategic need, or are largely supported by donor and/or sponsored funds will continue,” the university spokesperson wrote.

-Note: This post has been updated to accurately reflect the furlough program details.